Log in

 WINGS provides a Christ-centered community where adults with special needs can thrive within an environment focused on personal growth through participation in educational, vocational, and recreational programs

 WINGS needs helps with its day program.
-The program meets on Monday/Tuesday/Wednesday/Thursday from 10 am to 2 pm.
-Typical volunteer shifts are from 9:30 am-12:30 pm and 12:30-2:30 pm.
 Volunteers build relationships with program students, provide assistance with activities and help with quality control for the products produced by the program.

 Powered by Wild Apricot Membership Software